ElenaKovalchuk/ElenaKovalchuk/README.md

 - 👋 Hi, I’m @ElenaKovalchuk
-- 👀 I work as a PHP Developer.
+- 👀 I work as a AQA engineer.